A Welsh Tradition

 Apart from Welsh and English we’ve also learned to sing a few songs in French, German, Spanish and Italian!

 1966 The Chairman of Glamorgan County Council.
 Cardiff invited the choir and members of Castellau Church, Llantrisant, to a dinner in their honour.

 The choir in 1978 at the Guild Hall on the Castle Green, Llantrisant.

 1978 Concert at the Lecture Theatre, University Hospital of Wales, Cardiff.
 Conductor George Mumford, accompanist Mildred Mumford.

-We have performed before Royalty on several occasions.
-One of the most memorable and notable being the honour of performing at the opening ceremony of the Royal Mint, Llantrisant on 17 December 1968.
+We have performed before Royalty on several occasions with one of the most memorable and notable being the honour of performing at the opening ceremony of the Royal Mint, Llantrisant on 17 December 1968.
 The choir performed the National Anthem following the unveiling of a plaque to mark the opening by Her Majesty the Queen, accompanied by the Duke of Edinburgh and the Prince of Wales.